lexedata/lexedata/docs/paper.md

 [@maurits2017beastling;@beastling14], has already been used in different language phylogenetics projects that are currently under review [@kaiping2019subgrouping,@kaiping2021burst].
-The more extensive lexical dataset editing functionality is used by projects at Universität Zürich working on Sal and Cariban languages, at UC Berkeley for Arawakan and Maweti-Guaraní and at Universiteit Gent for Bantu [@gunnink2022bantu].
+The more extensive lexical dataset editing functionality is used by projects at UC Berkeley for Arawakan and Maweti-Guaraní languages and at Universiteit Gent for Bantu [@gunnink2022bantu].
 Precursor scripts have also
 been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].